matteocarpi/julia/_posts/2019-04-18-the-map-of-my-creation.md

 permalink: "/:title/"
 categories: media
 date: 2019-04-18 22:00:00 +0000
-title: The MaP of my creation
+title: A MaP of creation
 sub_title: ''
 credits: text and images by Julia Vandehof
 preview_picture: "/uploads/The MaP of my creations.jpg"